awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 ```
 {{% /expand %}}

 {{%expand "5.
-How can you select specific instance types instead of ABIS in your Auto Scaling group?" %}}
+How can you select specific instance types manually instead of ABIS in your Auto Scaling group?" %}}

 To create an Auto Scaling group with specific/individual instance types, you can use a *json* file that is given below.
 The example uses m5.large, c5.large, r5.large, m4.large, c4.large, and r4.large.